StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 The components and events displayed in the topology visualization can be customized by adding filters.

 Click the **View Filters** icon in the left menu to open the view filters.
-Here you can edit:
+Here you can edit the filters applied to the displayed topology and events:

-* Topology filters: Filter the components displayed in the topology visualization.
+* **Topology filters** - filter the components displayed in the topology visualization.
-* Events filters: Filter the events shown in the **Events** list in the right panel **View summary** tab.
+* **Events filters** - filter the events shown in the **Events** list in the right panel **View summary** and details tabs - **Component details** and **Direct relation details**.

 Select an element to show detailed information about it in the right panel details tab.
-Click a label in the details tab to add this to the topology filter.
+Click a label under **Properties** in the details tab to add this to the topology filter.
 The displayed topology will be expanded to include all components and relations with the selected label.
 To undo a label selection, click the back button in the browser or edit the topology filter in the view filters.

-The View Filters are saved together with the View.
+The view filters are saved together with the View.
 For details, see the page [filters](../filters.md).

 ## Visualization settings